blakeelias/tau2-bench/WRITEUP.md

 However, Grok at times will fail to follow through perfectly on certain details of the request.
 Grok-4-fast-reasoning struggles with knowing how strongly to follow the policy constraints.
 In [Example 3](#example-3--fails-to-calculate-using-tool), it did a calculation in its head (correctly!) rather than following the policy of using a calculator tool for all calculations.
 In [Example 2](#example-2--overly-pessimistic), it exited prematurely when a user's request could not be satisfied due to a policy violation, rather than telling this to the user and seeing if there was anything else it could do.
 Some failures, however, are even worse, e.g. [Example 1](#example-1-charged-user-wrong-amount) shows that the agent booked an entirely wrong flight for the user that was way outside their budget, even after having agreed.

- [ ] Assess where Grok succeeds / fails
- [ ] Understand what multiple trials do, if temperature is set to 0.

 ## Benchmark Critique

 $\Tau$-bench is set up such that there is only one correct action sequence that the agent should take.
 However, in realistic scenarios, it is okay not to get the perfect sequence every single time; other states can also be acceptable, and just get a "lower grade" reward.